If you have not been kept in the loop, CapitaLand just unveiled the pre-opening of their super mall, Jewel Changi Airport on Thursday, 11 April.

 Jewel Changi Airport will be officially be opened to the public on 17 April 2019.

-Visuals courtesy of Brandon Neo of the DANAMIC team.
+Photos by Brandon Neo of the DANAMIC team.